MCFpy/mcf/docs/source/getting_started.rst

     my_mcf.train(train_mcf_df)

-Now we are ready to estimate the heterogeneous treatment effects on the *pred_mcf_train_pt_df* data using the :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method.
+Now we are ready to estimate heterogeneous treatment effects on the *pred_mcf_train_pt_df* data using the :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method.

 .. code-block:: python

     results = my_mcf.predict(pred_mcf_train_pt_df)

+Results
+~~~~~~~

 The :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method returns a dictionary containing the estimation results.
 To gain an overview, have a look at the keys of the dictionary:

-Results
-~~~~~~~

 .. code-block:: python